W427697/Discord-/docs/contribute/code.md

 Now that you've [verified your setup](#sanity-check), it's time to jump into code.
 The simplest way to do this is to run one of the sandboxes in one terminal window and the interactive build process in a separate terminal.

-Assuming you're still running the Create React App sandbox from `yarn start`, open a new terminal and navigate to the `code/` dir of the Storybook monorepo.
+Assuming you're still running the Vite React sandbox from `yarn start`, open a new terminal and navigate to the `code/` dir of the Storybook monorepo.
 Then, create a new branch with the following command:

 ```shell
 git checkout -b my-first-storybook-contribution